denyspoltorak/metapatterns-website/metapatterns/content/part-6--analytics/comparison-of-architectural-patterns/pipelines-in-architectural-patterns.md

 +++
 weight = 2
-title = "Pipelines in architectural patterns" description = Pipeline is a unidirectional data flow.
-Depending on pattern, it may or may not preserve: data type, data identity and temporal order of the data stream.
+title = "Pipelines in architectural patterns" description = "Pipeline is a unidirectional data flow.
+Depending on pattern, it may or may not preserve: data type, data identity and temporal order of the data stream."
 +++

 # Pipelines in architectural patterns